Applying for Federal Aid

 If you have a FAFSA on file with another school and you are accepted to Sentara College, be sure to add our college code 031065.

-- Federal student aid is available for qualified students who will attend the Cardiovascular Technology, Surgical Technology, and BSN Programs.
+- Federal student aid is available for qualified students who will attend the Cardiovascular Technology, Surgical Technology, BSN, and MSN Programs.

-- Payment plans are available through the Bursar’s Office for students who will attend the Nursing Care Partner and Monitor Surveillance Courses.
+- Payment plans are available through the Bursar’s Office for students who will attend the Patient Care Technician and Monitor Surveillance Programs.

 - Financial aid packages will only be prepared for admitted students.